KadiSam01/AppProject/README.md

 # AppProject
--I am currently working on it, and it is built using Android Studio Java.
+I am currently working on it, and it is built using Android Studio Java.